rizinorg/book/src/crackmes/avatao/01-reverse4/first_steps.md

 ```

 > ***rizin tip:*** You can save a project using Ps [file], and load one using Po [file].
-> With the -p option, you can load a project when starting r2.
+> With the -p option, you can load a project when starting rizin.

 We can list all the strings rizin found: